| Getting it All Worked Out |

 I had taken this photo of their beautiful garden area back when

 I bid the chimney caps.
-I suggested they would do well to have
+I just suggested they could have

 me make them a small copper roof cap for their gazebo to hold

-I was surprised to hear a year later they wanted the whole
+I was surprised to hear from them a year later, asking to have the whole

-gazebo covered with copper and make them a cupola as well.
+gazebo roof covered with copper and make them a copper clad cupola as well.
 We

 discussed different sizes and I made them a scaled diagram to